m4rr/quiet-feed/README.md

 # Quiet Feed

-Facebook and Vk feeds as blank white view without any information on it.
+Shows Facebook and Vk feeds as empty space without any information on it.

 # Installation